Gear61/Tech-Career-Growth-Learning-Resources-And-Roadmaps/Sessions Recaps History.md

 [LinkedIn Event](https://www.linkedin.com/events/6801549135905464320/)

 ## How To Manage Your Time Optimally In Tech And Achieve More Results
 The session from this evening about time management was so much fun!

-“How To Manage Your Time Optimally In Tech And Achieve More Results”:
+**Key Points**
 * You can’t create more time like can create more of other resources.
 It’s worth thinking about how you spend your time, and consequently, your life.
 * Focus on your system.
 This is the most important point we covered.
 Your willpower to do things will change day-to-day, but your framework doesn’t.
 Create a system that makes it easy to do the right thing and hard to do the wrong thing (procrastinate).

-* We covered 5 pillars of an effective time management system:
+* We covered 5 pillars of an effective time management system, covered below.

 **One Big Thing**
 * Establish exactly one thing which must get done the next day.
 Write it down so it’s out of your head.
 * Calibrate the size of the task to ensure you can get it done in the next day.